 What Base Surfaces Can You Use For Lacquerware Production?

 To produce lacquer, you must first prepare the base on which you want to apply the lacquer.
-Lacquer can be applied to ceramic, resin, wood, fiberglass, spun bamboo, plywood, medium-density fiberboard (MDF), plastic, and even coconut shell bases.
+Lacquer can be applied to ceramic, resin, wood, fiberglass, spun bamboo, plywood, medium-density fiberboard (MDF), plastic, and coconut shell bases.
 Most surfaces and shapes can be used to apply the lacquer technique.

 How Do You Prepare The Vietnamese Lacquerware Bases?

-Lacquer bases are prepared by applying multiple lacquers of thin black mud to the surface, letting the mud dry, and sanding the surface between layers.
-This process is repeated many times throughout the entire production process.
-It is both a labor and skill-intensive process, meaning that it requires a lot of hand labor as many parts in this process are so sensitive that you cannot use sanding machines as the surface must be sanded by hand.
-Yet it is also skilled sensitive as the production of lacquer must have the required technical knowledge and skillset to understand when the base is dry enough to be sanded.
+It is both a labor- and skill-intensive process, requiring a lot of hand labor as many parts are so sensitive that you cannot use sanding machines as the surface must be sanded by hand.
+Yet it is also skill-sensitive as the production of lacquer requires the required technical knowledge and skillset to understand when the base is dry enough to be sanded.

 Though sanding and applying the mud is at the beginning stages of the lacquer manufacturing process, it is also one of the most important stages.
 If this mud is not mixed correctly, applied properly, or appropriately sanded, it can affect the overall quality of the product.

 Lacquer production is a built-up kind of production.
-This means that we start with a base, and then with the clay, we add or build up the surface of the base bit-by-bit, or little by little.
+This means that we start with a base, and then with the clay, we add or build up the surface of the base bit by bit or little by little.
 It also takes time, as it cannot be done all at once, but it must be done carefully with a thin coat upon a thin coat of mud layered on the surface.
 Each step must be checked, dried, and then sanded carefully.

 Vietnamese lacquer production applies the clay mud, drying the mud, and finally sanding off the mud.
 All of this is repeated until the surface is entirely and perfectly smooth.